Ignazio Marino: Return to medicine and surgery

-Among Marino's recent scientific interest, his collaboration with the 2012 Nobel Laureate in Economics Alvin Roth and surgeon Michael Rees to implement the so-called Global Kidney Exchange (GKE) program.
-GKE aims at matching donors and recipients making kidney transplantation possible for patients who face a variety of immunological, regulatory, and financial barriers.
+Among Marino's recent scientific interest, his collaboration with the 2012 Nobel Laureate in Economics, Alvin Roth and surgeon Michael Rees to implement the so-called Global Kidney Exchange (GKE) program.
+GKE aims at matching donors and recipients, making kidney transplantation possible for patients who face a variety of immunological, regulatory, and financial barriers.

 Member of the European Parliament, 2024–present

 Since the 2024 European Parliament election, Marino has been serving as deputy chair of the Greens–European Free Alliance (Greens/EFA) group, under the leadership of co-chairs Terry Reintke and Bas Eickhout.

 He is a member of the Committee on Budgets, of the Committee on the Environment, Public Health and Food Safety, of the Delegation for relations with the United States, of the Delegation to the OACPS-EU Joint Parliamentary Assembly, member of the Committee in Public Health, and Substitute for the Delegation to the Africa-EU Parliamentary Assembly.

-For more times, Marino was invited by and gave some lectures at the Grand Orient of Italy.
+Many times, Marino was invited by and gave some lectures at the Grand Orient of Italy.